-Georges and Anne are in their eighties.
+Georges and Anne are an octogenarian couple.
 They are cultivated, retired music teachers.
-Their daughter, who is also a musician, lives abroad with her family.
-One day, Anne has an attack.
-The couple's bond of love is severely tested.
+Their daughter, also a musician, lives in Britain with her family.
+One day, Anne has a stroke, and the couple's bond of love is severely tested.

 A motorcycle stunt rider turns to robbing banks as a way to provide for his lover and their newborn child, a decision that puts him on a collision course with an ambitious rookie cop navigating a department ruled by a corrupt detective.

-Returning from Navy service in World War II, Freddie Quell drifts through a series of PTSD-driven breakdowns.
+Returning from Navy service in World War II, Freddie Quell drifts through a series of breakdowns.
 Finally he stumbles upon a cult which engages in exercises to clear emotions and he becomes deeply involved with them.
 Written by

 See more »

 135 of 257 people found this review helpful.